 D&T Subject Leader: Mrs Wiltshire

-In addition, the school aims to develop the children’s use and understanding of technical vocabulary associated with this subject.
-This is so that the children can articulate the skills that they have applied, the equipment that they have used and describe the materials and features of the product that they have made.
+In addition, the school aims to develop the pupils use and understanding of technical vocabulary associated with this subject.
+This is so that the pupils can articulate the skills that they have applied, the equipment that they have used and describe the materials and features of the product that they have made.

 We aim to carefully monitor and evaluate progress through the use of a bespoke skills and knowledge progression map for each year group.
 This map will be used for planning and assessment to ensure that pupils are acquiring the appropriate D&T skills and knowledge.

-Each class teaches at least one D&T topic per term and children are encouraged to be consistently reflective and experimental throughout their learning.
-When designing their product, children will research and refine their ideas through detailed designs and prototypes.
+Each class teaches at least one D&T topic per term and pupils are encouraged to be consistently reflective and experimental throughout their learning.
+When designing their product, pupils will research and refine their ideas through detailed designs and prototypes.
 During the making process, teachers model technical skills and highlight good practice and safety skills.
-Finally, in the evaluation stage children will be considering what worked effectively and how they can improve the impact of the overall appearance and usability of their product.
+Finally, in the evaluation stage pupils will be considering what worked effectively and how they can improve the impact of the overall appearance and usability of their product.

-In addition to the regularly taught design and technology lessons, we provide many meaningful links for the children to demonstrate the skills that they have learnt.
-For example, Year 1 link their learning about inventors in history to the mechanical systems they make.
-We also hold plenty of competitions throughout the year, such as designing a Christmas/ Easter scene and the Gade Valley Children in Need Bake off.
-We regularly collaborate as a whole school to take part in cross-curricular days such as ‘Take One Country’, ‘The Boat Race’ and the ‘Enterprise project’ whereby the children had to design and make a product to sell.
+In addition to the regularly taught design and technology lessons, we provide many meaningful links for the pupils to demonstrate the skills that they have learnt.
+In the past we have collaborated as a whole school to take part in cross-curricular days such as ‘Take One Country’, ‘The Boat Race’ and the ‘Enterprise project’ whereby the pupils had to design and make a product to sell.
+So far this year, we have come together as a school to make clay hands for Diwali day celebrations and clay poppies for Remembrance Day.

 - In the 2020/2021 academic year, the large majority of pupils achieved age related expectations or above.